 Scenic Drives in the Upper Hunter

 A scenic drive is the perfect way to experience the wonders of the beautiful Upper Hunter.
-You can do a loop and visit picturesque country towns or split the beautiful region into a couple of drives, branching off to enjoy cellar doors, vineyard restaurants, heritage walks, fun festivals and spectacular wilderness.
+Wind your way through historic heritage towns and spectacular wilderness, stopping to enjoy acclaimed cellar doors, vineyard restaurants and walks.